Australian Visa Application Fees Skyrocket On 1 July 2013

 Cost to students to have detrimental effect on international education market which was already struggling due to constant changes to immigration policy and the high exchange rate.
 It is already very expensive to study in Australia, particularly when taking into account high cost of living and the cost of educating school-age dependents.

-No detailed justification of the increases in fees has been provided in the information issued by the Department of Immigration.
-Looking at budget papers, it appears that the Department of Immigration collects over $1 billion in visa application fees each year.
+No detailed justification of the increases in fees has been provided in the information issued by the Department of Home Affairs.
+Looking at budget papers, it appears that the Department of Home Affairs collects over $1 billion in visa application fees each year.
 The total cost of visa processing is around $600m each year.
 This suggests fees collected are more than adequate to cover the cost of visa processing, even before these new increases.

-The additional revenue to the Department of Immigration from the fee increases is expected to be $600 million over the next 4 years (see Budget Paper on the Visa Pricing Transformation initiative).
+The additional revenue to the Department of Home Affairs from the fee increases is expected to be $600 million over the next 4 years (see Budget Paper on the Visa Pricing Transformation initiative).

 We accept that the reasonable costs of visa processing should be met by visa applicants, but that the above increases are not justifiable in terms of actual processing costs.
 Visa application fees have already increased significantly since 2007 and should have been enough to cover any increased processing costs.